Massive photons: an infrared regularization scheme for lattice QCD+QED

+The most computationally demanding part of our calculation involves multiple inversions of the Dirac operator.
+Assuming, conservatively, a linear scaling with spacetime volume, the total inversion cost for $L/a=32$ is $515/956 \times(32/24)^3\sim1.3$ times greater than that of $L/a=24$.
+By comparison, the $L/a=48$ inversion cost is $\sim3.8$ times greater.
+The $L/a=24$ extrapolations using $m_\gamma/\bar{m}_\pi \in [1/4,1/2]$ data, provided in \Tab{results_mg_extrap}, are consistent with those using all values of $m_\gamma$.
+The results are also consistent with the $\textrm{QED}_{TL}$ extrapolation using three volumes, provided in \Tab{results_L_extrap}, but required only $4/5$ the computational cost.
+We therefore conclude that for the same precision and accuracy, the numerical cost of our $\textrm{QED}_{M}$ calculation of the mass splittings is comparable to or less than that of $\textrm{QED}_{TL}$.

+{\bf Conclusion --} This work demonstrates that it is possible to reliably estimate infinite-volume hadron mass differences induced by electromagnetism on a single lattice volume with $\textrm{QED}_{M}$.
+Conservatively, the pionless EFT employed in this work is valid for $m_\gamma \ll 2 m_\pi$ and $m_\pi L \gtrsim 4$.
+Provided these inequalities are satisfied, the analytic expressions obtained for the mass shift are valid up to $O(m^3_\gamma/M^3,\alpha^2)$, and are independent of the pion mass; from our numerics, it appears that this order is sufficient to obtain reliable extrapolations of the mass shifts in the regime $m_\gamma / m_\pi \lesssim 1$ and $m_\gamma L \gtrsim 1$.

-This work demonstrates that reliable infinite volume estimates of hadron mass differences induced by electromagnetic effects are possible with only a single lattice volume of $(3.4~\textrm{fm})^3$.
-On pre-existing lattice configurations, and for equal computational cost, we obtain an equally precise uncertainty in extrapolated differences as compared to the traditional method.
+On preexisting lattice configurations, and for equal computational cost, we obtain an equally precise uncertainty in extrapolated differences as compared to the traditional method.
 This cost comparison does not account for the significant overhead of generating the configurations in the first place.
 The results of our analysis pave the way for a more complete treatment of QED corrections using this approach.
 When considering more involved LQCD calculations, such as charged-particle scattering~\cite{Beane:2014qha}, our method provides a mass gap to produce a photon, thus increasing the range of energy for which the standard L\"{u}scher method~\cite{Luscher:1986pf,Luscher:1990ux} for obtaining the scattering phase shift can be employed.
 It will be interesting to explore these types of calculations, and also to use our method with chiral fermions, which do not suffer from additive quark mass renormalization.
+Finally, it would be interesting to see if our method of screened interactions coupled with analytic extrapolation techniques is of benefit to quantum many-body calculations.